-To be more specific, CAFII believes that the Insurance Council of BC should be structured and operated in a "channel neutral" manner.
+To be more specific, CAFII believes that the Insurance Council of BC should be structured and operated in a channel neutral" manner.
 That is, the Council should be designed and populated such that the interests of all distribution channels are well-served and the representatives of any particular channel are not in a position to make decisions which could negatively impact consumers' access to competing distribution channels.

 This principle should, in our view, be incorporated into a Restricted Insurance Agent licensing regime in BC; and that will likely necessitate the creation, at a minimum, of an RIA Advisory Committee to the Insurance Council.
-CAFII is working with the Canadian Life and Health Insurance Association (CLHIA) on recommendations to the Insurance Councils of Saskatchewan on such an RIA Advisory Committee, and we would be pleased to provide additional information on our progress on this key initiative to the BC Ministry of Finance and/or the Insurance Council of BC.
+CAFII is working with the Canadian Life and Health Insurance Association (CLHIA) on recommendations to the Insurance Councils of Saskatchewan on such an RIA Advisory Committee, and we would be pleased to provide additional information on our progress on this key initiative to the BC Ministry of Finance.

-Other Optimal Features of an RIA Regime
+Other Optimal Features

-We would also highlight the following three features as being part-and-parcel of an optimal RIA regime, a regime which strikes the "right balance" between achieving consumer protection through appropriately detailed and rigorous licensing, while not burdening business with overly restrictive requirements or red tape:
+We would also highlight the following two features as being part-and-parcel of an optimal RIA regime: one which strikes the "right balance" between achieving consumer protection through appropriately detailed and rigorous licensing, while not burdening business with overly restrictive requirements or red tape:

-- ensuring sufficient clarity as to which insurance products may be offered under each RIA licence category, including insurance products as group accident insurance and travel insurance; and - implementing an online licensing/registration portal and digital platform, with timely electronic reminders and notifications to RIA licensees; and - offering a "Head Office exemption," ie. an exemption from licensing for head office employees of the RIA licensee, who perform solely administrative and support services related to the insurance products.
+- ensuring sufficient clarity as to which insurance products may be offered under each RIA licence category; and - implementing an online licensing/registration portal and digital platform, with timely electronic reminders and notifications to RIA licensees.

 Recommendation #45: Provide FICOM with the authority to issue guidelines requiring insurers to provide more direct oversight of exempt sellers and/or sellers under a restricted licensing regime.
 CAFII believes that insurers already shoulder an appropriate level of responsibility for their exempt sellers and that the current system is working well for most such relationships.
-The more prescriptive approach suggested here is inconsistent with a principles/risk-based approach to regulation, and it is unlikely that it would provide additional consumer protection benefits.

-CAFII member insurers and distributors adhere to the market conduct and consumer protection provisions of BC's Financial Institutions Act, Insurance Act, and Personal Information Protection Act.
-In addition, all CAFII member client service representatives and the employees of third parties acting on behalf of our members are required to undergo comprehensive and recurring product training to ensure that they provide consumers with accurate and reliable information.
+All CAFII member client service representatives are required to undergo comprehensive and recurring product training to ensure that they provide consumers with accurate and reliable information.
 That training ensures that representatives offering insurance have the knowledge and skills to do their jobs and serve clients well.
-It also ensures that they act in accordance with the Canadian Bankers Association (CBA) Code of Conduct for Authorized Insurance Activities; the Bank Act; federal and provincial privacy legislation; and CLHIA Guidelines, including G7 Creditor's Group Insurance, G9 Direct Marketing, and G5 Travel Insurance.
+It also ensures that they act in accordance with the CBA Code of Conduct for Authorized Insurance Activities; the Bank Act; federal and provincial privacy legislation; and CLHIA Guidelines, including Guideline G7 Creditor's Group Insurance, G9 Direct Marketing, and G5 Travel Insurance.